 As a faculty member in the Department of Pathobiology (since October 2000),

-Prof. Petrenko has established a strong, extramurally funded Program in the areas of Directed Molecular Evolution and Targeting.
-He directs a scientific team consisting of Visiting Professor,
+I established the extramurally funded Program in the areas of Directed Molecular Evolution and Targeting.
+The research program includes:

 Construction of new phage vectors and diverse phage display libraries.